The 2018 Kansas Cowboy Poetry Contest is almost here!

 The top four contestants at each contest win the opportunity to compete at the state finals:

 Friday June 8 – 7 p.m. - Flint Hills Discovery Center, Manhattan

 To enter, fill out and send this entry form with payment. (click here for entry form)

 Mail before April 20 to qualify for an early bird discount!

 Entry fees are listed on the form.
 The public is invited and encouraged to attend any contest at no charge.

-The winners in both categories receive the coveted Governor’s trophy buckle, the Saddlejack Bradrick award, prizes and discounts to leading western wear stores, more opportunities to perform, a year’s free membership in the Kansas Chapter of the Western Music Association, and two tickets to the Symphony in the Flint Hills.
+State winners in both the serious and humorous categories receive the coveted Governor’s trophy buckle, the Saddlejack Bradrick award, prizes and discounts to leading western wear stores, more opportunities to perform, a year’s free membership in the Kansas Chapter of the Western Music Association, and two tickets to the Symphony in the Flint Hills.

 State winners will also have their entry fees paid to participate in the National Cowboy Poetry Rodeo.
 (Note: It is not necessary to win the state contest in order to enter and compete in the National Cowboy Poetry Rodeo.
 Anyone can enter and compete in the National Cowboy Poetry Rodeo directly and is encouraged to do so, but the Kansas winners will have their entry fees paid by the Kansas contest.)

-Thanks to these sponsors: Flint Hills Discovery Center Foundation, Boot Barn, Kansas Chapter – Western Music Association, Putnam Quarter Horses, R Bar B, Roberts Cowboy Outfitters, and Vanderbilt’s Western Wear.
+Thanks to these sponsors of our contest in 2017: Flint Hills Discovery Center Foundation, Boot Barn, Kansas Chapter – Western Music Association, Putnam Quarter Horses, R Bar B, Roberts Cowboy Outfitters, and Vanderbilt’s Western Wear.

-- to support local, grassroots events which can promote cowboy poetry and benefit the local economy.
+3) to support local grassroots events which can promote cowboy poetry and benefit the local economy.